kakegurui-club/shuffle/README.md

 # `@kakegurui/shuffle`
-This module implements shuffle utilities assisting in implementing card-based games as seen on the Anime series Kakegurui.
+This module implements shuffle utilities assisting in implementing card-based games as seen in the Anime series Kakegurui.

 ## Install